fromanirh/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 The behavior of the static policy can be fine-tuned using the `--cpu-manager-policy-options` flag.
 The flag takes a comma-separated list of `key=value` policy options.
+The policy options are split in two groups: alpha quality, hidden by default, and beta or stable quality, visible by default.
+The groups are guarded by the `CPUManagerExperimentalPolicyOptions` and `CPUManagerPolicyOptions` feature gates.
+The `CPUManagerPolicyOptions` feature gate governs the policy options feature as whole: if disabled, all the policy options are disabled.
+The `CPUManagerExperimentalPolicyOptions` only controls the experimental, alpha quality policy options.

 ### None policy